OctopusDeploy/OctoProduct/chapter1.md

 Most likely you will use a combination of the two approaches by having a single cluster for the development and test environments, and a separate cluster for production.

+### Securing deployments in Kubernetes

+When using namespaces to represent environments in Kubernetes, it is important to isolate them as much as possible from one another.
+If a deployment to the test environment modified resources in the development environment, or even worse the production environment, at best it would be difficult to reason about the state of the environments, and at worst the multiple environments would be left in a corrupted state.

-## Kubernetes account types
+#### Kubernetes account types

 To interact with Kubernetes resources, we need to authenticate with an account.
 [Kubernetes distinguishes between user accounts, which represent a human, and service accounts, which represent a machine](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#user-accounts-versus-service-accounts).
-Octopus supports both types of accounts when connecting to a cluster, but using a service account is recommended.
+Octopus supports both service and user accounts when connecting to a cluster, but using a service account is recommended.

 For our sample deployment we will create service accounts for Octopus to use when connecting to the Kubernetes cluster.

-## Restricting Kubernetes access
+#### Restricting access to Kubernetes resources

 RBAC is implemented in Kubernetes through roles and role bindings.
 Specifically, [Kubernetes has four resources to define RBAC rules](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#api-overview):